Outhouse Toilets

 hook on outhouse door

-This will keep animals from entering the outhouse.
+This will prevent animals from getting into the outhouse.

 What if your child refuses to use the outhouse?